MicrosoftDocs/Contribute/Contribute/dotnet/labels-projects.md

 ms.topic: contributor-guide
 ms.prod: non-product-specific
 ms.custom: external-contributor-guide
-ms.date: 08/06/2020
+ms.date: 02/10/2021
 ---

 # Labels, projects, and milestones roadmap

 The .NET docs team makes extensive use of [GitHub labels](https://github.com/dotnet/docs/labels) to organize our work.
 By filtering on combinations of labels, we can quickly focus on sections of interest on the [.NET docs website](https://docs.microsoft.com/dotnet).
-For example, we could filter to all of the open priority one `P1` issues with a query to [is:issue is:open label:":books: Area - .NET Architecture Guide"](https://github.com/dotnet/docs/issues?q=is%3Aissue+is%3Aopen+label%3A%22%3Abooks%3A+Area+-+.NET+Architecture+Guide%22).
+For example, we could filter to all of the open issues on the architecture guides with a query to [is:issue is:open label:"dotnet-architecture/prod"](https://github.com/dotnet/docs/labels/dotnet-architecture%2Fprod).

 We use [GitHub projects](https://github.com/dotnet/docs/projects) to organize sprints and other goal-oriented epics.
 We also use [GitHub milestones](https://github.com/dotnet/docs/milestones) to track work.
 It is best to think of projects for planning (issues), and milestones for work (pull requests).